agordillo/LOEP/README.md

 * Support of several Learning Object evaluation models (as well as general purpose evaluation models)
   * LORI (Learning Object Review Instrument)
   * LOEM (Learning Object Evaluation Metric)
+  * SUS (System Usability Scale)
   * WBLT-S (WBLT Evaluation Scale for Students)
   * WBLT-T (WBLT Evaluation Scale for Teachers)
   * Metadata Quality evaluation model (automatic)
-  * SUS (System Usability Scale)
+  * Interaction Quality evaluation model (automatic)
 * Support for automatic evaluation models and human reviews
 * Support of several Learning Object quality metrics (as well as general purpose quality metrics)
   * AM (Arithmetic Mean) Metric for all evaluation models
   * WAM (Weighted Arithmetic Mean) Metric for all evaluation models
   * Additional metrics for LORI: Pedagogical, Technical, Orthogonal, Logarithmic, Square Root, ...
+  * SUS (System Usability Scale) score
   * Metadata Quality metrics: Overall metadata quality, Completeness, Coherence, Conformance, Consistency and Findability.
-  * SUS (System Usability Scale) score
+  * Interaction Quality metric
 * Support for defining and adding new evaluation models
 * Support for defining and adding new quality metrics
 * Evaluation reports, scores, statistics and graphs
 * Evaluations and reports can be exported to excel files
 * Learning Object Quality comparison and aggregated statistics
 * API for connecting LOEP with e-Learning systems:
-  * Learning Object API: allows to register and update Learning Objects.
+  * Learning Object API: allows to register, update and delete Learning Objects.
-  * Notifications: allows the e-Learning system to be notified of updates in the Learning Objects (new evaluations, updates of quality scores, etc).
+  * LOEP Callback API: allows the e-Learning systems to be notified of updates on the Learning Objects (new evaluations, updates of quality scores, ...).
+  * LOEP Session Token API: allows third-party applications to generate session tokens that can be later used for different actions such as embedding evaluation web forms and showing results of evaluations through charts.
-* The same LOEP instance can be used to provide evaluation services to several e-Learning systems (with some constraints).
+* The same LOEP instance can be used to provide systematic evaluation to several e-Learning systems (with some constraints).

 # Requirements: